cybersearch2/classy_apps/README.md

 classy_apps
 ===========

-Classy Tools "ClassyFy" Android Sample Application in Maven project suite
+Classy Data "ClassyFy" Android Sample Application in Maven project suite.
+Targets Eclipse Andmore development.

+Make sure associated project - [classyfy](https://github.com/cybersearch2/classyfy.git) is installed before launching Eclipse.

-For information on Classy Apps and install instructions, go to our support site at www.cybersearch2.com.au/develop/classytools.html.
+For information on Classy Apps and install instructions, go to our support site at www.cybersearch2.com.au/develop/classydata.html.

 "ClassFy" is a working Android application which searches data structured as a tree.
-It showcases Classy Tools separate Android library which provides an Android SQLite adapter and other features including an Android-specific Persistence Container and a Fast Text Search engine to support automatic search suggestions.
+It showcases the classy_data_lib AAR which provides an Android SQLite adapter and other features including an Android-specific Persistence Container and a Fast Text Search engine to support automatic search suggestions.